-The Giving Tree is an interactive, part wind-powered, part human-powered sculpture of a 30-foot tree.
-It is designed to generate it’s own power by harnessing the movement of tree branches and leaves in the wind, a currently untapped source of mechanical wind energy.
-Participants generate energy in this interactive playground, by swinging on swings attached to the tree.
-As power is generated twofold, The Giving Tree comes alive with lights, pumping water and sound, and shows the circulatory system of the tree’s xylem and phloem system within.
+The Giving Tree was an interactive, part wind-powered, part human-powered sculpture of a 30-foot tree.
+It was designed to generate it’s own power by harnessing the movement of tree branches and leaves in the wind, a currently untapped source of mechanical wind energy.
+Participants generated energy in this interactive playground, by swinging on swings attached to the tree.
+As power was generated twofold, The Giving Tree came alive with lights, pumping water and sound, and showed the circulatory system of the tree’s xylem and phloem system within.

-Globally the aim of this project is to promote the prevention of de-forestation in places where illegal lumbering is a way of survival by teaching that trees can be a valuable asset of wind energy to us if just left standing, powering rural farms and villages off the grid.
+Globally, the aim of this project was to promote the prevention of de-forestation in places where illegal lumbering is a way of survival.
+The Giving Tree taught that trees can be a valuable asset of wind energy if just left standing, powering rural farms and villages off the grid.